balaam/slate/source/includes/_sprite.md

 s:SetUVs(0, 0, 0.5, 0.5)
 ```

-Using the function you can do neat things like scroll the UVs.
+Using this function you can do neat things like scroll the UVs.

 `nil Sprite.SetUVs(Sprite s, number u1, number v1, number u2, number v2)`